netgroup-polito/frog4-sdn-do/README.md

 ## Network Functions

-The SDN domain orchestrator also provide the possibility to seploy some NFs (implemented with an SDN application) between endpoints.
-The SDN Application must allow a fine Configuration in order to properly set physical interface with which interact.
+The SDN domain orchestrator also provide the possibility to deploy some NFs (implemented with an SDN application) between endpoints.
+The SDN application must allow a fine configuration in order to properly set physical interface with which interact.
 A supported application is this [ONOS NAT bundle](https://github.com/netgroup-polito/onos-applications/tree/master/nat)

 Currently just chains (endpoint to endpoint paths) with up to one NF are supported.